Garney Henley: Post-football career

-Following his playing days, Henley became the athletic director and coach at Mount Allison University in New Brunswick, and Brock University in Ontario.
-From 1989 to 1993, Henley was hired as defence coach with the Hamilton Tiger-Cats.
-As coach, he made another appearance in the Grey Cup in 1989, losing to Saskatchewan in the final minutes.
-He also served as the Director of Football Operations for the Ottawa Rough Riders from 1995–1996.
-His teams had a combined 6–30 record.
+Henley became the athletic director and coach at Mount Allison University in New Brunswick, and Brock University in Ontario.
+From 1989 to 1993, Henley was hired as defense coach with the Hamilton Tiger-Cats.
+He coached the Tiger-Cats to the 1989 Grey Cup, losing to the Saskatchewan Roughriders 40-43.
+From 1995 to 1996, he served as the Director of Football Operations for the Ottawa Rough Riders, where his teams had a combined 6–30 record.
 In 1996, Henley moved back to his home state of South Dakota after 36 years in Canada.
 He finished his career as an athletic director at his alma mater, Huron University.
 After Huron University closed, Henley became General Manager for Professional Transportation Inc., transporting railroad engineers and conductors.
 He retired in 2013.

-Henley's footballing career was celebrated when he was inducted into the Canadian Football Hall of Fame in 1979, the University of Guelph Athletics Hall of Fame on October 4, 1985, the College Football Hall of Fame in 2004, and the Ontario Sports Hall of Fame in 2015.
-Henley was voted the sixth greatest CFL player in a poll conducted by Canadian Sports network TSN in 2006.
+Henley was inducted into the Canadian Football Hall of Fame in 1979, the University of Guelph Athletics Hall of Fame on October 4, 1985, the College Football Hall of Fame in 2004, and the Ontario Sports Hall of Fame in 2015.
+Henley was voted the sixth greatest CFL player in a poll conducted by Canadian sports network TSN in 2006.